 Although B lymphocytes are malignant cells in this type of tumor, there is a growing interest in the neighboring normal T lymphocytes.
 Penetration of T lymphocytes into the tumor is a reaction to cancer and is a possible therapeutic strategy.
 Although T lymphocytes can, depending on their type, either regulate immune response directed against the tumor or directly kill the malignant B lymphocytes, they rarely do so.

 One way of exploiting the activity of T lymphocytes is to target the immune checkpoint molecules expressed on the surface of T lymphocytes, such as cytotoxic T-lymphocyte-associated protein 4 (CTLA-4).
-Signaling via CTLA-4 regulates the immune response and prevents autoimmune diseases and allergies, but also hinder the immune system from destroying cancer cells.
+Signaling via CTLA-4 regulates the immune response and prevents autoimmune diseases and allergies, but also hinders the immune system from destroying cancer cells.
 Alas, only a fraction of patients are responsive to therapeutics acting on the CTLA-4 signaling pathway, which motivates the investigation of other inhibitory or stimulatory receptors.

 A promising new immunotherapy drug target is programmed cell death protein 1 (PD-1).
 The PD-1 protein is encoded by the gene PDCD1 and is expressed on the cell surface of T lymphocytes.
 Ample evidence confirms that PD-1 acts as a negative regulator of the immune response.
 Another interesting potential target molecule is ITM2A, encoded by the ITM2A gene.
 ITM2A is also involved in the regulation of immune response and has recently been shown as commonly co-expressed with PD-1 (Andor et al. 2018).
-The list of possible therapeutic targets is much longer and research efforts are often aimed not on individual molecules, but on their combinations and networks.
+The list of possible therapeutic targets is much longer, and research efforts are often aimed not at individual molecules, but on their combinations and networks.

 A common tool for detection of drug targets (and identification of cells expressing them) are antibodies, but – to complicate matters – high fidelity antibodies are not available for most potential drug targets.
 Moreover, standard analysis techniques, such as fluorescence in situ hybridization (FISH) or flow cytometry, allow for simultaneous detection of no more than 20 molecules.